Who I am

 welcoming the hope that always emerges;

-when I honestly speak and write my inner feelings,
+when I honestly express my truth, share my life story, and write my inner feelings;

 when I intimately, vulnerably, and lovingly share with others.